 The nurse had to get my attention to get me to calm down.
 She told me I had to do this.
 I don’t know her name, but I’m still grateful to the nurse who made me get my stuff together so I could birth my baby.

 Soon thereafter, Bella Bean came (in front of a crowd of medical students whom I have no recollection of).
 It was 45 minutes from when I hit the hospital door until when she was born in dramatic but safe fashion.

 Baby number three: Natural birth that I prepared for

 After Bella Bean came, I knew I was able to “survive” a natural birth.
-After all, the part that I was yelling and screaming and freaking out about was really the hardest, and I knew that a lot of the pain simply came from fear.
+After all, the part that I was yelling and screaming and freaking out about really was the hardest part – it didn’t get worse than that!
+I knew that a lot of the pain simply came from fear.